Fusion 360 and Haas Automation are better together. See what makes Fusion 360 and Haas CNC machines compatible, including tool libraries and more.

-We have closely partnered with Haas Automation to try to reduce the pain of getting set up with a Haas machine and Fusion 360.
+We’ve closely partnered with Haas Automation to try to reduce the pain of getting set up with a Haas CNC machine and Fusion 360.
 How, you ask?
 Let’s dig into the benefits of Fusion 360 and Haas compatibility.

 Setting up a post processor, especially when your Haas machine has some optional features like a 4th axis or trunnion, can be a long, difficult, and expensive process.
-We worked with Haas to try to address this and make post-processing as easy as possible.
+We worked with Haas to address this and make post-processing as easy as possible.
 The Online Post Library contains hundreds of free, open-source, and customizable post processors.
-When it comes to Haas Automation, we worked with them to create machine-specific posts for over 25 specific Haas machines, so you can spend less time editing posts and more time making parts.
+When it comes to Haas Automation, we worked with them to create machine-specific posts for over 25 specific Haas machines.
+Spend less time editing posts and more time making parts.
 And if your machine isn’t included, we made the generic posts as robust as possible.
-Find your Haas Automation post processor here.
+Find your Haas Automation post-processor here.

 One of the second hardest parts about getting started with CAM, in my opinion, is setting up your tool library.
 Luckily we made it easy by offering the full Haas tooling catalog on our online tool library!
 The tools come with the recommended feeds and speeds for each material as found in the Haas catalog.
 This way, you can easily get up and running with your Haas tooling.
 Spend less time setting up tools and more time machining.

 Fusion 360 and CNC Workholding

 Of course, one of the biggest strengths of Fusion 360 is the integration of a complete suite of CAD tools alongside the powerful CAM.
 This tight integration means you can more easily create a setup that mirrors what’s in your Haas machine, helping you program more safely and intelligently.
 We have Haas workholding available directly within Fusion 360’s Data Panel, so you can quickly get your part setup for better and safer downstream processes.